Saturday, June 22, 2013

 To the degree that your brother may need your help, you cannot help him blinded, as you are, if you are walking around with a log protruding out of your own eye.
 When it comes to helping your brother get his eye clear, if you are the one to be of help, first remove the log that blinds you.

 Well, that is simple enough to understand, surely.
 But, the reality is subtle.
 We all prefer to see the faults of others, and to ignore our own faults; and that includes the fault of finding fault.
 “Why isn’t you-know-who just the most judgmental, fault-finding and critical bore we know?”
-When my brother was a young and mischievous seminarian, he wrote a sort of not quite hymn that went:

 Consider what I am saying in light of last week’s theme, about Satan going about as a roaring lion.
-Spiritual warfare is a reality concerning which our own people have all too often been quite dangerously naïve.
+Spiritual warfare is a reality concerning which our own people have all to often been quite dangerously naïve.
 Remember what I said in that sermon last week:

 “But, today the Church is ignorant of Satan’s devices.
 One of the tragedies of our Continuing churches is the disproportionate number of people, in far too many cases even of clergy, who proved themselves ignorant of Satan’s devices… We cannot afford the luxury of ignorance about Satan’s devices.
 He still goes about as a roaring lion, and it takes real humility to resist him.
 It takes, also, steadfastness in the faith.”

-We have an enemy already – our common enemy; and we are all on the same side.
+We have an enemy already – our common enemy; and we are all the same side.
 It must be like the musketeers said: “All for one and one for all.”
 Or, to put it better, "Forbearing one another, and forgiving one another, if any man have a quarrel against any: even as Christ forgave you, so also do ye."
 “Be therefore merciful, as your Father also is merciful.”